pts/tinyveracrypt/README.txt

 Yes.
 To regenerate the TrueCrypt/VeraCrypt/LUKS header, open the encrypted volume (as NAME), and then run:

-  $ sudo ./tinyveracrypt.py init --opened --type=TYPE /dev/mapper/NAME
+  $ sudo ./tinyveracrypt.py init --type=veracrypt --opened --type=TYPE /dev/mapper/NAME

 Pass flag `--type=truecrypt' to `init' if you want to generate a TrueCrypt header or `--type=luks' if you want to generate a LUKS header.
 If needed,